pororoororoq/sip25/robot-sim-v2/robot-simulation/README.md

 # New Things
 ## GTSAM Integration
 The .ipynb files are examples from the GTSAM repo--modifications are made to store the poses in .txt files.
+It is not necessary to run the notebooks unless it is desired to create new simlations, as all of the necessary data (for loop, planar, and range) is already stored in the *data/* folder.
 ## Visualizations
 Visualizations now use a "replay mode" that is implemented in *display/robot_simulate.py*.
 Robots move in a "forward then turn" fashion as a simplification.
 After generating unoptimized and optimized factor graphs, the following can be configured in *simulation.py*:
-- **base_name**(*range*): folder name that contains pose and/or landmark information (pose information MUST be stored as *unoptimized.txt* and *optimized.txt*, while landmrk information MUST be stored as *landmarks_unoptimized.txt* and *landmarks_optimized.txt*.)
+- **base_name**(*range*): folder name (supports "range", "planar", "loop") that contains pose and/or landmark information (pose information MUST be stored as *unoptimized.txt* and *optimized.txt*, while landmrk information MUST be stored as *landmarks_unoptimized.txt* and *landmarks_optimized.txt*.)
 - **plot_landmarks_enabled**(*True*): indicates whether landmark visualizatoin is enabled--both unoptimized and optimized landmark files must be present to plot landmarks
 - **move_speed**(*1*): number of timer ticks (positive integer) for moving between poses (lower is faster--please adjust accordingly)
 - **turn_speed**(*1*): number of timer ticks (positive integer) for turning in place (lower is faster--please adjust accordingly)